Huddersfield Giants: 2010–2017: League leaders and decline

-In 2014, the club celebrated the 100th anniversary of the "Team of all Talents" who won All Four Cups in 1914, by playing in heritage jerseys to commemorate the feat.
+In 2014, the club celebrated the 100th anniversary of the "Team of all Talents" who won All Four Cups in 1914, by playing in heritage jerseys to commemorate the feat, another 3rd place regular season finish saw another defeat in the play offs, this time, at the hands of Catalans Dragons at home, following a 57–4 hammering at Wigan in the first round.

+2015 saw another push, but this time a 4th place finish, and after finishing 3rd in the 'Super 8's' earned another crack at Old Trafford, but again, the club failed to take the next step, beaten 32–8 at Wigan.

-During the 2016 season, after a run of bad form, the club sacked Anderson as head coach, with Andy Kelly taking charge on an interim basis for a few games.
-It was later announced that the club had agreed Australian Rick Stone to be the replacement.
+During the 2016 season, after a run of bad form, the Giants won only 1 out of their first 10 games, and lying at the bottom of the table, Anderson was dismissed as head coach, with Andy Kelly taking charge on an interim basis for a few games.
+It was later announced that the club had agreed terms with Australian Rick Stone to be the replacement head coach.
+Stone could not halt the slide and the club finished bottom of the regular season table for the first time since 2001, following the introduction of the 'Super 8's' the season before, the Giants narrowly avoided the relegation play off game by beating Hull KR 23–22 in their final game of the season.

 2017 saw an overall improvement for the Giants as they finished 8th at the end of the regular season.
-Despite a poor start, plagued by injury, the team saw a more successful finish after the mid-season signings of Jordan Turner and Jordan Rankin.
+A poor start to the season, not helped by injuries, culminated with the club being dumped out of the challenge cup at the first attempt by championship side Swinton, following the death of Jennifer Davy, long time supporter and wife of owner and chairman Ken, the team saw a more successful finish after the mid-season signings of Jordan Turner and Jordan Rankin, the week after the Swinton defeat, and with the club still in mourning for Mrs Davy, they went to Leeds with a depleted side and beat the Rhinos 31–12 in a highly emotional night for everyone concerned with the club.
 Following the Super8s, they remained in 8th.
 It was announced in September that Giants' prop Sebastine Ikahihifo had achieved a place in the Super League Dream Team after a highly impressive performance that season.

-Following a disappointing start to the 2018 season in which the Giants only won 2 of their opening 7 games, head coach Rick Stone was sacked.
-On an interim basis, former player and academy coach Chris Thorman was announced as head coach to lead the team over the Easter period.
-On 29 April 2018, former Canberra Raiders and St. George Illawarra Dragons player Simon Woolford was announced as the Giants new head coach.
-Despite being popular with the fans, Woolford left the Giants in September 2020 after being unable to agree a new contract, Luke Robinson took over as interim head coach until the end of season.

 2017: Women's Side

 In December 2017, it was announced that Huddersfield would be fielding an under 19s girls side for the 2018 season, with the overall aim of producing a competitive Women's Super League team in 2019.
 Trials were held in January 2018.
+Huddersfeild Giants women team have played in the Women's super league since 2021, in the 2022 season they finished bottom of the league, but avoided relegation.